 Before watering your money tree plant, test the soil to make sure the plant needs watering.
 If there’s still moisture in the top 2 inches of soil, wait another day or two.

-Whenever you water your money tree plant, use distilled or filtered water.
+Whenever I water my money tree plant, I try to use distilled or filtered water if available.
 Many tropical houseplants, such as money tree plants, are sensitive to tap water chemicals like fluoride.
 If you can’t get distilled or filtered water, leave some tap water for 24 hours before watering your plant.

-Make sure to use lukewarm or room-temperature water as well.
+I also try to only use lukewarm or room-temperature water.
 Money tree plants don’t like cold temperatures, which extends to their water.
 Using cold water can shock your plant, causing damage.

 Always aim your watering can at the base of the trunk and water the soil around the plant.
 If you water from above, you’ll splash water over the leaves.
 This can lead to problems such as fungal diseases.
 Water until excess liquid starts dripping from the drainage holes of the plant’s nursery pot.

 One of the most common problems for money tree plants is overwatering.
 Although money tree plants need frequent watering, overwatering causes problems such as: